danilo-mondodx/vyrch-platform/docs/index.md

 ## Getting Started

-To help you jump start, download the sample files made avaliable for you [here]()
+To help you jump start, download the sample files made avaliable for you [here](https://github.com/danilo-mondodx/vyrch-platform/archive/refs/heads/main.zip) and save in a local folder on your computer.